 The Internet section of your bill will include:

-- Your bill for the upcoming billing cycle (Internet billing is prepaid).
+- Your bill for the upcoming billing cycle since Internet billing is prepaid.

-There are links so you can see as much or as little detail (e.g. lists of phone calls) as you need.
+There are links to see as much or as little detail (e.g., lists of phone calls) as you need.

-You can print your bill directly from the ting.com website.
+You can print your bill directly from your account on the Ting website.

-- First, locate the bill you wish to print by visiting Billing history (the shortcut URL is https://ting.com/account/bill_history).
+- First, locate the bill you wish to print by visiting Billing history.

-- Find the bill you wish to print and click on it and click on the PDF to the right of the line item.
+- Find the bill you wish to print, click on it, and click on the PDF to the right of the line item.